CodepathF21Trio/CSSer/README.md

 * User can download CSS cheat sheets
 * User can convert colors (rgb to hex to English name to hsl)
+* User can checkout a variety of colors in palette
 *	User can navigate between pages (download, camera, palette, snippet and conversion page)

 **Optional Nice-to-have Stories**